 Examination of the field including values, principles, practices, development of planning and organization for preservation, preservation law, economics and politics.
-(3-0-3)
+(3-0-3) (Cross listed with AASU PBHS 5830G Historic Preservation)

 MSUS 8808 Politics of Poverty 3 Credits

 Study of the nature and extent of poverty with particular attention to political factors that influence public policies.
 Case studies of selected issues will be explored.
 (3-0-3)